-The concept of pay for performance reimbursement isn’t new; it’s been circling the healthcare industry for over a decade.
+The concept of this method of reimbursement isn’t new; it’s been circling the healthcare industry for over a decade.
 Yet, studies continue to show that it offers mixed results.

 The Benefits and Challenges